10 Tips for RVing With Dogs

 - If your dog is social and loves playing with other dogs, a daycare or dog sitter might be the perfect option!
 We have done this with our dogs a few times and they always have so much fun playing with the other dogs.
 You can also look for options on care.com or rover.com.
 Be sure to always keep a copy of your dog’s current shot records as most boarding facilities require proof.

-Check out my complete guide to hiking with dogs if you want to read more tips and tricks about taking on the trails.
+Check out my complete guide to hiking with dogs if you want to read more tips and tricks about taking on the trails with your fur babies.

 5. Make sure they are getting adequate exercise.